FIPE-Study/IETF109-Side-Meeting-FIPE/README.md

 ### **Agenda**

-**Part1: Potential scenarios with different semantics, challenges/problems to Internet Protocols**
+**Potential scenarios with different semantics, challenges/problems to Internet Protocols**
 - Potential scenarios with different semantics, such as IoT networks, industry networks, satellite networks, etc.
 - Challenges/Problems to Internet Protocols, such as different semantic type, domain boundary division related to different semantics, new requirements and impacts to the control and forwarding plane

-1.1 Space-Terrestrial Network Integration: Gap Analysis on Key Technical Issues (25 mins)
+1. Space-Terrestrial Network Integration: Gap Analysis on Key Technical Issues (25 mins)

 Speaker: Ning Wang, University of Surrey

-1.2 An Expedited Internet Bypass Protocol– Improving Internet Performance (25 mins)
+2. An Expedited Internet Bypass Protocol– Improving Internet Performance (25 mins)

 Speaker: Nirmala Shenoy, RIT

-1.3 Research and Development Advances in Routing for “Future Internet” (25 mins)
+3. Research and Development Advances in Routing for “Future Internet” (25 mins)

 Speaker: Adrian Farrel, Old Dog Consulting

-**Part2: Open Discussion: How to move forward?
+4. Open Discussion: How to move forward?
 (30 mins)**

 Moderators: Dirk Trossen, Toerless Eckert